 All emergency procedures should be as accessible as possible.
 It’s important that employers work together with their workers to develop a plan.
-In addition, employers need to look for volunteers who are willing to assist a fellow employee during an emergency.
+In addition, employers need to look for volunteers who are willing to assist fellow employees during an emergency.
 The type of assistance that they might need to provide include:

 - telling a fellow employee when the alarm has been activated

 - informing emergency responders how they can communicate with the worker

 - physically supporting another worker who has mobility issues.

 In addition, the plan should also include:

 - the names of all the volunteers as well as their contact information and location

 - all the details that show how the worker will be involved during the emergency response

 - which portions of the plan the worker will be independent and which parts he/she will require assistance

 - what the volunteers need to do